louis-agyapong/RandomNumberSystemGen/README.md

 ### Explain how the algorithm works and state any limitations, if any.
 The explanation should include a brief overview of the process of generating a random number, the logic behind using either the binary, octal or hexadecimal system, and any potential issues or limitations that may arise during the implementation of the algorithm.

+There are a few potential limitations or issues to consider when implementing this algorithm.

+1. The range of possible generated numbers will be different depending on the chosen number system.
+For example, the highest possible number in binary is 111111 (or 63 in decimal), while the highest possible number in hexadecimal is FFFFFF (or 16,777,215 in decimal).
+This means that the algorithm will be biased towards generating smaller numbers in binary and larger numbers in hexadecimal.
+2. Another potential issue is that the algorithm assumes that the input will always be one of the three supported number systems.
+If the user inputs an invalid or unsupported system, the algorithm will not work as expected.